cocos/cocos-docs/en/audio-system/audiosource.md

 For additional details, please refer to [AudioSource API](../../../api/en/classes/component_audio.audiosource.html).

-For more script interfaces for AudioSource, please refer to the [AudioSource API](__APIDOC__/en/classes/component_audio.audiosource.html) documentation.

 For specific playback controls, please refer to the [Audio System Overview](./overview.md) documentation.